ai-cfia/dev-rel-docs/handling-exception-training.md

   return round(total / count, 2)
 ```

-> We could have use ValueError, but GradeValueError is more specific and best describe
+> We could have used ValueError, but GradeValueError is more specific and best describe
 the error.

 You should raise an exception to: